 - 7. Enable or disable the following system traps: - Authentication.
 When enabled, SNMP traps are sent when events involving authentication occur, such as when a user attempts to access the switch local browser UI and fails to provide a valid user name and password.
-The default is Enable.

-- Link Up/Down.
+The default is Enable. - Link Up/Down.
 When enabled, SNMP traps are sent when the administrative or operational state of a physical or logical link changes.
 The default is Enable. - Spanning Tree.
 When enabled, SNMP traps are sent when various spanning tree events occur.
+The default is Enable. - PoE.
+When enabled, SNMP traps are sent when the PoE status changes.
+The default is Enable. - Fan Failure.
+When enabled, SNMP traps are sent when a fan failure occurs.
 The default is Enable. - 8.
 Click the Apply button.